alexander-mead/pyhalomodel/README.md

 Note that the *covariance* in the mean profile amplitude between two different tracers is not currently supported.
 This can be important in halo-occupation models where galaxies are split into centrals and satellites and the presence of a satellite galaxy is conditional on the halo first containing a central galaxy.
 We hope to include this in future.
 Also any *spatial* variance or covariance in halo profiles at fixed mass is not currently supported; we have no plans to include this in future.

 ## Notebooks
-There are several `jupyter` notebooks in the `notebooks/` directory giving examples of how to do your own halo-model predictions.
-The main one is `demo.ipynb`, which gives a run down of most of the features of our software package.
-As a bonus, we include notebooks that produce (almost) all of the plots in the review paper.
+There are several `jupyter` notebooks in the `notebooks/` directory giving examples of how to use the code.
+The first one to try is `demo-basic.ipynb`, which gives an overview of the main features of `pyhalomodel`.
+As a bonus, we include notebooks that produce (almost) all of the plots from the review paper.

 ## Citation
 Please add a citation to [Asgari, Mead & Heymans (2023)](https://arxiv.org/) if you use this code.